Taseen18/cwgroup-main-personal/README.md

 ## Collaborators
 Name: Taseen Kamil Rahman<br>
 SID: 220359634<br>
-Contributions: Performed initial setup of repo.
-Implemented login and signup as well as csrf authentication.
-Added a navbar to the application.
-Wrote automated tests and prepared application for submission and deployment.<br>

 Name: Isa Tahir Islam<br>
 SID: 220410164<br>
-Contributions: Developed the backend and frontend for the profile page with hobbies and the password reset page.<br>

 Name: Lukas Labanok<br>
 SID: 220650014<br>
-Contributions: Developed frontend and backend for the similar users page and for the friends page.<br>

 ## Submission Setup Notes
 1. Run Django migrations to create the database schema: